Abd002/CPP/README.md

   - used for deallocates the memory to prevent memory leaks.
   - when u creat an instance it will be called when object goes out of scope -> stack allocation.
   - if u create the object using dynamic allocation `DynamicArray *arr = new DynamicArray(5);` it will be called after using `delete arr;` -> heap allocation.
+  - **dealing with Dynamic allocate** `Shape* shapePtr = new Circle();`
+    - When a base class destructor is non-virtual, only the base class destructor is called when deleting a derived class object through a base class pointer.
+    - The derived class’s destructor never executes, leading to incomplete destruction and potential memory leaks.
 - ## **method chaining**
   - what is this : `account.deposit(1000).withdraw(200).`
   - to use it then `deposit and withdraw` methods should return refernce to the same class ex:`BankAccount &BankAccount::withdraw(int value)`